-We anticipate that the initial public offering price will be between \$12.00 and \$14.00 per share.
 The market price of the shares after the offering may be higher or lower than the offering price.

-We intend to list our common stock on the Nasdaq National Market under the symbol "CTRN."
+Our common stock has been approved for listing on the Nasdaq National Market under the symbol "CTRN."

 Investing in the common stock involves risks.
 See "Risk Factors" beginning on page 6.